octohedron/suresta.github.io/content/es/_index.md

     id: features
     content:
       title: Features
-      text: Our team offers dozens of technical and business services to suit your needs
+      text: Our team offers a wide range of Identity and Access Management (IAM) services to fit your needs
       items:
-        - name: Optimize Security
+        - name: Strengthen Security
           icon: magnifying-glass
-          description: Options include incident reports and post mortems, as well as tracing, automated monitoring, and other features to mitigate risk, employ proactive measures, and manage your exposure
+          description: Incident reports, post-mortems, and automated monitoring help mitigate security risks, implement proactive measures, and manage IAM-related vulnerabilities
-        - name: Resolve issues through specialists
+        - name: Resolve IAM Issues with Experts
           icon: bolt
-          description: Discover on-call support and personalized assistance, as well as alert systems and observability tools to find and solve problems quickly
+          description: Access on-call IAM specialists, personalized support, and alert systems to quickly resolve access control, identity verification, and authentication issues
-        - name: Cloud
+        - name: Cloud IAM Integration
           icon: sparkles
-          description: Manage cloud capacity, costs, and debugging in services like Azure, Google Cloud, AWS, and Kubernetes
+          description: Manage IAM across cloud platforms like Azure AD, AWS, Google Cloud, and Kubernetes to ensure secure access management and compliance
-        - name: Coding Assistance
+        - name: Identity Lifecycle Assistance
           icon: code-bracket
-          description: Confer with our experts in languages like Golang, Python, Typescript, Javascript, Java, and others to troubleshoot and refactor your code
+          description: Consult with our experts to streamline user provisioning, SAML, OAuth, OIDC, and MFA implementations, as well as troubleshoot IAM configurations
-        - name: Highly Rated
+        - name: Proven Expertise
           icon: star
-          description: World-class expertise, including projects with Goldman Sachs, The European Patent Office, and dozens of other industry leaders
+          description: Trusted by industry leaders such as Goldman Sachs and The European Patent Office for secure and scalable IAM solutions
-        - name: Personalize and Customize
+        - name: Customized IAM Solutions
           icon: rectangle-group
-          description: Our world-class customer service team will work with you to find a subscription package that works for you and your needs, no more no less
+          description: Our team works closely with you to customize your IAM solutions, ensuring your specific identity management needs are met efficiently
   - block: cta-image-paragraph
     id: solutions
     content:
       items:
         - title: Who are we?
-          text: Suresta is software development consultancy and software services provider based in Valencia, Spain, specializing in site reliability engineering (SRE) for all types of software.
-The link between development and operations is critical, and we're here to help you build it.
+          text: Suresta is an Identity and Access Management (IAM) consultancy and software services provider based in Valencia, Spain.
+We specialize in securing digital identities and streamlining access management across multiple platforms.
           feature_icon: check
           features:
-            - "Bridge the gap between developers and operations"
+            - "Enable seamless authentication and authorization"
-            - "Avoid outages"
+            - "Prevent unauthorized access and mitigate identity breaches"
-            - "Provide peace of mind on the integrity and realiability of your projects"
+            - "Ensure compliance with security standards"
-            - "Balance reliability and progress"
+            - "Balance security and user experience"
           # Upload image to `assets/media/` and reference the filename here
           image: build-website.png
           button:
-            text: Read More about SRE
+            text: Learn More about IAM Solutions
             url: https://www.netapp.com/devops-solutions/what-is-site-reliability-engineering/
         - title: Why a subscription?
-          text: Our unique payment model works differently than other firms and developers.
-Rather than the exorbatant fees of a contractor, or the daunting amount of time, training, and paperwork of onboarding an employee, we offer flexibility without sacrificing value
+          text: Our subscription model provides flexibility and value in IAM management.
+Instead of high contractor fees or the long process of hiring internal staff, you get expert IAM services tailored to your needs.
           feature_icon: bolt
           features:
-            - "No contracts laden with obligations, contingincies, or high payments"
+            - "No long-term contracts or hidden fees"
-            - "No HR paperwork or lengthy training for new employees"
+            - "No need for complex onboarding or training for new staff"
-            - "Services fitted to your needs, for as long as you need it"
+            - "Services customized to your IAM requirements for as long as you need them"
           # Upload image to `assets/media/` and reference the filename here
           image: coffee.jpg
           button: